GlennMm/autosaver/README.md

 Once installed and configured, Autosaver will automatically save your files when you leave insert mode or when text changes.

-Toggle Autosave: Use the command ```:AutosaveToggle``` to switch autosave on or off.
+Toggle Autosave: Use the command ```:Autosave option``` to switch autosave on or off.
 A notification will display the current state.

 ### Configuration